Help us kickoff the Giving Tuesday festivities, learn about where your support goes, enjoy some hot coco and donuts, and snaps some photos!

-While the College was established in 1859, it went “officially” co-ed in 1969 with the 13 female students in the first class.
-Today, females comprise over 58% of the full time undergraduate student population and 69% of the graduate population.
-Women Leadership Network ("WLN") at SFC will be celebrating 50 years of being co-ed in March 2019 – more details to follow soon.
+While the College was established in 1859, it went “officially” co-ed in 1969 with 13 female students in the first class.
+Today, women comprise over 60% of the full time undergraduate student population and 52% of the graduate population.
+Women's Leadership Network ("WLN") at SFC is celebrating 50 years of educating women this year.

 |Judy A Rice '76, Chief Diversity Officer, Prudential Investment Management & former President and CEO of Prudential Investments.
 In 2013, Judy Rice became the Chief Diversity Officer for Prudential Investment Management reporting to the President and CEO of PIM.
 She is responsible for key programs that include development, education, and training with the goal of creating an internal and external presence for PIM to increase its profile as one of the best places to attract and retain top diverse talent. |